Jedrzejowsk/jedrzejowsk.github.io/README.md

 # jedrzejowsk.github.io
-This repository contains projects that I have compiled for inclusion in my CV.
+This repository contains projects I have prepared for inclusion in my CV.